Submitting a Play to Tinderbox

 • If you cannot submit your play via e-mail please send an unbound hard copy to our offices.

 Please enclose a paragraph about yourself and a paragraph about the idea behind the play (that is not the same as a synopsis!).

 Only send it in when the script is ready and tidy. i.e. minimise typos, spell check, make sure it is clear what are stage directions and what is dialogue.
 It is easier to read if there is white space in-between each character’s lines.

 • Please include a cast list and any potential doubling

-• Full name and contact details should be provided on the covering letter or in the e-mail.
+• Full name and contact details should be provided on the covering letter, the form or in the e-mail.